twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/parallel-and-recursive-route-rendering-with-rsc/post.md

 - `<PostsLayout>` fetches a list of all the posts and displays them in the sidebar.
 - `<EditPage>` fetches the post being edited and displays it in the main content area.

-The ability to colocate the data fetches within the components that need the data is one of the biggest selling points of RSCs.
+This ability to colocate the data fetches within the components that need the data is one of the biggest selling points of RSCs.

-But there's a problem, this combination of nested components and data fetching means that our app waterfalls.
+But there's a problem... this combination of nested components and data fetching means that our app waterfalls.

 If you haven't heard the term before, a waterfall is when a parent component fetches data and then renders a child component.
 That child component then fetches its own data, and renders its own child component.